-The 2016 Reserve captain assignment season is underway!
-Congratulations to all the new IDPL O-6 selectees and welcome to the captain ranks.
+The 2016 Commander assignment season is underway!
+Congratulations to all the new IDPL O-5 selectees.
 For all veterans of this process, welcome back.

-Due to the uniqueness of the Reserve O-6 assignment process, this guide was created to:
+Due to the uniqueness of the Reserve O-5 assignment process, this guide was created to:

-- explain the Reserve O-6 assignment process;
+- explain the Reserve O-5 assignment process;

 - pass along the rules of engagement; and

 - manage expectations.